unahouExosite/docs/coap/README.md

 * Uses pre-production server at '65.49.60.152' - this server may not be available at all times.

-* Only One Platform data source types of "string" and "integer" are supported.
+* Only One Platform data source types of "string" and "integer" are currently supported.

 * Float types and CoAP block data transfers are not yet supported.